libertywing/yanwang.github.io/index.md

 # Welcome to Yan Wang's Homepage

 My name is 王琰 (Yan Wang).
-I am currently a senior researcher at Tencent AI Lab, working on Dialogue and Text Generation.
-Before join Tencent, I recieved my Ph.D. degree at City University of Hong Kong (CityU) in July 2017, under the instructions of Prof. Hanxiong Li.
-You can reach me through ALIAS at Tencent dot com (ALIAS = brandenwang)
+I am currently the NLP topic owner of miHoYo.
+Proir to that, I was a senior researcher at Tencent AI Lab, working on Dialogue and Text Generation.
+I recieved my Ph.D. degree at City University of Hong Kong (CityU) in July 2017, under the instructions of Prof. Hanxiong Li.
+You can reach me through yanwang(dot)branden(at)gmail(dot)com

 ## News
 - 2022/09: One papers accepted by Neurips 2022.